ChiaraCati/FlooData/README.md

 Is a json file stored in [this GitHubrepository](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel) by [Matteo Henry Chinaski](https://github.com/MatteoHenryChinaski), could not find a licence ut it was useful to link municipalities to their coordinates, without the need of a third party API being involved in this task.

-## SOFTWARES:

-**dbfconv.py** converts .dbf files into .csv files for analysis puprposes

-**geoconv.py** converts places' names into latitude and longitude coordinates, in rder to locate them on maps.

-**rdf_parser.py** converts rdf data from ispra into dataframes

-## CONVERTED AND USEFUL DATASETS.

 <hr>